Complex-System-and-DevOps-Group-5/Auction-application_DevOps/.github/docs/pull_request_template.md

 ## Checklist
 Before submitting your PR, please ensure the following:
-- [x  I have performed a self-review of my own code.
+- [ ]  I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation (if appropriate).
 - [ ] My changes generate no new warnings.